raspberrypilearning/getting-started-scratch/en/step_12.md

 Duplicate blocks or sets of blocks to reuse in a sprite's program:

 * Go to the **Code** tab.
-* Right-click on the first block you want to copy (or if you are using a tablet, tap and hold).
+* Right-click on the first block that you want to copy (or if you are using a tablet, tap and hold).
 It will copy all the blocks below it as well.
-* Select **Duplicate** from the dropdown options.
+* Select **Duplicate** in the drop-down menu.
 ![Image select duplicate](images/scratchguide-duplicate.png){:width="300px"}
 * Drag the duplicated code where you want it to go.
 ![Image select duplicate](images/scratchguide-drag.png){:width="300px"}
-* Delete any blocks you don't require.
+* Delete any blocks that you do not need.

 --- /collapse ---